LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaRouting.md

 > Note that a URI pattern may have more than one dynamic part.

-The default matching strategy for a dynamic part is defined by the regular expression `[^/]+`, meaning that any dynamic part defined as `:id` will match exactly one URI part.
+The default matching strategy for a dynamic part is defined by the regular expression `[^/]+`, meaning that any dynamic part defined as `:id` will match exactly one URI path segment.

 ### Dynamic parts spanning several /